Akvelon-AlexSobolev/quickstart-xamarin/README.md

 	 - Track an event with the specified name.

 	You can find code for the samples in AnalyticsPage.xaml.cs file.
 [Learn more](https://docs.microsoft.com/en-us/mobile-center/sdk/analytics/xamarin)
+10. Solution contains Xamarin.UITest project with examples of tests that you can run in Mobile Center Test Cloud.
+[Learn more](https://docs.microsoft.com/en-us/mobile-center/test-cloud)